Hong Kong shares rise to 2-year high on Chinese inflows

-UPDATE 2-China June new yuan loans rise, but credit growth seen slowing

-* Banks shift credit back onto books amid shadow banking crackdown (Adds details, quotes)

-July 12 Hong Kong's benchmark stock index rose for the third straight day on Wednesday to a two-year closing high, bolstered by China fund flows and investors' bargain hunting for blue chips.
+July 12 (Reuters) - Hong Kong's benchmark stock index rose for the third straight day on Wednesday to a two-year closing high, bolstered by China fund flows and investors' bargain hunting for blue chips.

 The market was firm even as Hong Kong's second board for start-ups fell to another record low and as investors braced for a possible hawkish policy stance ahead of the Bank of Canada's upcoming policy meeting and Yellen's testimony to Congress.